apasare/proiecte-poo/README.md

 # proiecte-poo

-The has been tested using g++ compiler on linux.
+The code has been tested using g++ compiler on linux.

 # Compile